While SDC does most of the work, there is some coordination required to make this partnership the best possible experience for your district.

 Our licensed and dedicated claims team can help you every step of the way.

 Must all schools in a district participate in the insurance?

 Can districts make insurance mandatory?

-Can districts simply send a Excel spreadsheet to SDC of the issued devices?
+Can districts send a spreadsheet with their issued 1:1 devices?

-Is there a limit on the number of claims a family may file on a device per year?
+Is there a limit on the number of claims that can be filed on a device per year?

 School Device Coverage has been providing insurance on 1:1 school issued devices for many years.